open-mmlab/mmpretrain/configs/efficientnet_v2/README.md

 | `efficientnetv2-l_in21k-pre_3rdparty_in1k`\*  | ImageNet-21k |   118.52   |   60.14   |   86.31   |   97.99   | [config](efficientnetv2-l_8xb32_in1k-480px.py)  | [model](https://download.openmmlab.com/mmclassification/v0/efficientnetv2/efficientnetv2-l_in21k-pre-3rdparty_in1k_20221220-63df0efd.pth) |
 | `efficientnetv2-xl_in21k-pre_3rdparty_in1k`\* | ImageNet-21k |   208.12   |   98.34   |   86.39   |   97.83   | [config](efficientnetv2-xl_8xb32_in1k-512px.py) | [model](https://download.openmmlab.com/mmclassification/v0/efficientnetv2/efficientnetv2-xl_in21k-pre-3rdparty_in1k_20221220-583ac18b.pth) |

 *Models with * are converted from the [timm](https://github.com/rwightman/pytorch-image-models/blob/main/timm/models/efficientnet.py).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation